Cuban family finds welcome, refugee status in distant Serbia

 “We have our friends and we enjoy each other’s company or birthday parties….We get along with everyone,” she said.
 “Everyone knows that we are ‘the Cubans.’”

+Some locals have commented on the traditionally good relations between Serbia and Cuba that date back to the era when Serbia was part of Communist-run Yugoslavia.

-Unused to newcomers and astonished that someone actually moved from Cuba to their drab-looking town of several thousand people, some locals have visited the butcher’s shop only to see Gonzales, or “Belka,” as she is nicknamed here.
+Unused to newcomers and astonished that someone actually moved from Cuba to their drab-looking town of several thousand people, residents of Lajkovac have stopped by the butcher’s shop just to see Gonzales, or “Belka,” as she is nicknamed here.

 “They want to know if the weather in Cuba is nice and if she would take them there,” said Gonzales’ employer, Dragana Isailovic.